TO THE SHAREHOLDERS

 departures; (b) the directors had selected such accounting policies and applied them

-consistently and made judgments and estimates that are reasonable and prudent so as to
+consistently and made judgments and estimates that are reasonable and prudent to give a

-directors had taken proper and care for the maintenance of adequate accounting records in
+(c) the directors had taken proper and for the maintenance of adequate

 (e) the directors had laid down internal financial controls to be